FreedomCoop/valuenetwork/README.md

 - Finish the recurring payments 'subscription' model membership workflow.

-- Milestone #1: Create a new React Frontend learning from the [Shroom](https://github.com/ivanminutillo/shroom) and the 'Agent' expereinces to allow:
+- Milestone #1: Create a new React Frontend learning from the [shroom](https://github.com/ivanminutillo/shroom) and the 'Agent' react expereinces to allow:
 	- an easy input of user Needs, starting with Food needs, and
 	- an easy input of user offered Food products for producers and consumer groups.
 	- This frontend will be initially connected to the OCP as a backend, but will be also useful for the future [CommonDB](https://commondb.net) distributed data network backend.